 The Lowcountry Advanced Manufacturing Institute is a weeklong, full-day summer program for rising high school freshmen, sophomores and juniors.
 It is a prestigious opportunity to gain exposure to the extremely diverse world of advanced manufacturing.

-Selected participants hear from industry leaders, tour local facilities, and use state of the art equipment in the South Carolina Aeronautical Training Center as they learn about the wide variety of positions in manufacturing, from machining and robotics, to marketing and logistics.
-Monday through Thursday students spend mornings learning about and getting hands-on experience with current trends and practices in high-tech manufacturing and afternoons touring area facilities.
-On Friday students present group projects they completed during the week, followed by a catered recognition luncheon.
+Selected participants hear from industry leaders, and use state of the art equipment in the South Carolina Aeronautical Training Center as they learn about the wide variety of positions in manufacturing, from machining and robotics, to marketing and logistics.
+Monday through Thursday students will learn about and get hands-on experience with current trends and practices in high-tech manufacturing as well as develop and complete a group project.
+On Friday students will present their group to faculty, industry leaders, and family, followed by a catered recognition luncheon.

-LAMI is funded through a generous donation from the Bosch Community Fund and a U.S. Department of Defense BOOMING in STEM grant.
-It is free to participants, however space is limited.
+LAMI is funded through the U.S. Department of Defense BOOMING in STEM grant.
+It is free to participants; however, space is limited.
 Learn more.

 Noncredit Youth Classes and Summer Camps

 In the Summer of 2022, Trident Technical College will host a limited number of youth opportunities: